Blocks and Bans on WhatsApp: What You Need to Know

 And removed automatically via webhooks.

-⚠️ Attention: If 3% of recipients mark your message as spam, the number can be banned.
+If **3% of recipients mark your message as spam**, the number may be banned.

-After four years of tests with WhatsApp Web and API, we identified that factors like IP and ASN have minimal impact.
+After four years of testing with WhatsApp Web and API, we identified that factors like IP and ASN have minimal impact.

 Elections, crises, fake news → general increase in bans.